• Skip to primary navigation

 • Take curry leaves in the same pan and roast them for 2 mins, till they turn dry.
 Remove them to the same plate to cool down.

-• Heat ½ tsp of oil in the same pan.
+• Heat ½ teaspoon of oil in the same pan.
 Add in urad dal and roast them for 5 to 7 mins till they turn golden.Remove them to the same plate to cool down.

-• Heat ½ tsp oil again in the same pan.
+• Heat ½ teaspoon oil again in the same pan.
 Add in toor dal and roast them for 5 to 7 mins till they turn golden.
 Remove them to the same plate to cool down.

 • Allow all the roasted spices and dals to cool down.